Personal profile

 Research Interests and Projects:

-Mechanisms underlying altered behavioural responding associated with autism.
-Our research in this field has identified the endocannabinoid and opioid systems as key players in mediating and modulating behaviours known to be altered in individuals with neurodevelopmental disorders such as autism.
-We have demonstrated that modulation of these systems can alter specific behaviours in preclinical models which supports ongoing clinical research in the field.
-Ongoing research in the Roche lab is examining the mechanism by which these effects occur and potential sex differences with an aim to identify new therapeutic targets.
+Neurobiological mechanisms underlying altered behavioural responding associated with autism.
+Our research in this area has use preclinial models and identified the endocannabinoid, opioid and neuroimmune systems as key players in mediating and modulating behaviours (social, repetitive, anxiety and pain) known to be altered in individuals with neurodevelopmental disorders such as autism.
+We have demonstrated that modulation of these systems can alter specific behaviours in a sex specific manner which supports ongoing clinical research in the field.
+Ongoing research in the Roche lab is examining the mechanism by which these effects occur with an aim to identify new therapeutic targets for the managment of pain and anxiety for this population.

 Endocannabinoid regulation of neuroimmune function: Cannabinoids are well known to modulate inflammatory responses.
 Data from our lab has demonstrated a distinct and separate role and mechanism for the two main endocannabinoids on acute inflammatory and behavioural responses to bacterial and viral infection.
-This research has provided valuable insight into the neuro-immuno-modulatory effects of cannabinoids and their potential as a novel therapeutic approach for acute neuroinflammatory conditions.
+This research has provided valuable insight into the neuro-immuno-modulatory effects of cannabinoids and their potential as a novel therapeutic approach for conditions with neuroinflamamtory component including pain, autism and mood disorders.

 Development and characterization of a novel preclinical models of pain.
 There is agrowing recognition of the need for more translationally valid and relevant models that will better predict clinical efficacy of novel therapeutics.
 As such we have developed and validated a wide range novel preclinical models to aid in addressing these research questions.